in

 ASPxGridView Screencast: Massive Dataset + XPO = Fast Grid

-In the DotNetRocks show #246 on ASP.NET scalability, Stephen Forte mentions one of the biggest problems with scalability is loading large datasets in a paged grid.
+One of the biggest problems with ASP.NET scalability is loading large datasets in a paged grid.

 What typically happens when displaying large datasets in a grid is that all the data is fetched instead of just the data needed for the current grid size and settings.
 This can be a performance problem with any dataset and it's a major problem with large datasets.